GrumpyC/driver_anomaly/README.md

 Validation and inference part needs to be reworked

 ### TODO-MUST:
- ~~Parse video to open pose vectors~~
+ ~~Parse video to open pose vectors~~ <br>
- ~~Transform open pose vectors to numpy~~
+ ~~Transform open pose vectors to numpy~~<br>
- ~~Prepare model and traing process~~
+ ~~Prepare model and traing process~~<br>
-  Infer model with apropriate cost function
+  Infer model with apropriate cost function<br>
-  Combine result with output video for presentation
+  Combine result with output video for presentation<br>

  ### TODO-Good to do:
- Get more data
+ Get more data<br>
- Prepare process how to train and improve model iterativelly Prepare POC of validation set
+ Prepare process how to train and improve model iterativelly<br>
+ Prepare POC of validation set <br>
- Create POC for model combination with different models
+ Create POC for model combination with different models<br>

 ### Questions
-Would it be good to use distance to all points instead of coordinates?
+Would it be good to use distance to all points instead of coordinates?<br>
-Is there possibility to combine different models for better results like in inception networks?
+Is there possibility to combine different models for better results like in inception networks?<br>
-How much overhead will OpenPose mean, how much should we optimize inference?
+How much overhead will OpenPose mean, how much should we optimize inference?<br>